Skip to content

 Each year, 24% of weather-related vehicle crashes occur on snowy, slushy or icy pavement, and 15% happen during snowfall or sleet.

 Snow and ice greatly reduce pavement friction and vehicle maneuverability.
 This causes slower speeds, reduced roadway capacity, limited visibility and ultimately increased crash risk.
-Dangerous road conditions also cause:
+Drivers must be aware of:

 • Less traction between tires and the road